 Running a pressure washer pump without water will severely damage the pump seals and other internal components.
-To avoid this hazard, make sure your water supply is uninterrupted and at least 5 GPM at 20 PSI, and always purge the air your pressure washer pump before starting the engine.
+To avoid this hazard, make sure your water supply is uninterrupted and at least the rated GPM of the pressure washer and at least 20 PSI, and always purge the air your pressure washer pump before starting the engine.